 - i.
 Judgment is also required in evaluating the likelihood of collection of customer debt after revenue has been recognised.
 This evaluation requires estimates to be made, including the level of provision to be made for amounts with uncertain recovery profiles.
 Provisions are based on historical trends in the percentage of debts which are not recovered, or on more detailed reviews of individually significant balances. - ii.
 Determining whether the carrying amount of these assets has any indication of impairment also requires judgment.
 If an indication of impairment is identified, further judgment is required to assess whether the carrying amount can be supported by the net present value of future cash flows forecast to be derived from the asset.
-This forecast involves cash flow projections and selecting the appropriate discount rate.
+This forecast involves cash flow d) Tax

-d) Tax

 - a) The Company's tax charge is the sum of the total current and deferred tax charges.
-The calculation of the Company's total tax charge necessarily involves a degree of estimation and judgment in respect of certain items whose tax treatment cannot be finally determined until resolution has been reached with the relevant tax authority or, as appropriate, through a formal legal - b) Accruals for tax contingencies require management to make judgments and estimates in relation to tax audit issues and exposures. - c) The recognition of deferred tax assets is based upon whether it is more likely than not that sufficient and suitable taxable profits will be available in the future against which the reversal of temporary differences can be deducted.
-Where the temporary differences are related to losses, the availability of the losses to offset against forecast taxable profits is also considered.
-Recognition therefore involves judgment regarding the future financial performance of the particular legal entity or tax Company in which the deferred tax asset has been recognized.

-e) Fair Value Measurement
+The calculation of the Company's total tax charge necessarily involves a degree of estimation and judgment in respect of certain items whose tax treatment cannot be finally determined until resolution has been reached with the relevant tax authority or, as appropriate, through a formal legal process. - b) Accruals for tax contingencies require management to make judgments and estimates in relation to tax audit issues and exposures. - c) The recognition of deferred tax assets is based upon whether it is more likely than not that sufficient and suitable taxable profits will be available in the future against which the reversal of temporary differences can be deducted.
+Where the temporary differences are related to losses, the availability of the losses to offset against forecast taxable profits is also e) Fair Value Measurement